 I completely understand that, as my hon.
 Friend the Member for South West Bedfordshire (Andrew Selous) and the hon.
 Gentleman have said, some businesses and individuals are facing real difficulties at this point.
 We have provided £160 billion-worth of support in the past few months and the Chancellor announced another £30 billion.
 I say to the hon.
 Gentleman that through the self-employed scheme we have supported about 2.6 million individuals, and of course businesses are able to get bounce-back loans, more than 1 million of which have been approved.
 Again, if he has individual cases to raise, I am happy to look at them.

-I welcome the Secretary of State’s statement on the internal market, but may I press him to ensure that the interests of small food producers, particularly those in Lancashire, are given equal weighting to all these additional powers that have been given to the Scottish Parliament, because we do not want any part of the United Kingdom to be left behind?
+I welcome the Secretary of State’s statement on the internal market, but may I press him to ensure that protecting the interests of small food producers, particularly those in Lancashire, is given equal weighting to all these additional powers that have been given to the Scottish Parliament, because we do not want any part of the United Kingdom to be left behind?

 I welcome the Minister’s statement.
-Does he agree that these proposals will maintain current economic freedoms, which are vital to ensure that all of our nations survive and thrive post covid?
+Does he agree that these proposals will maintain current economic freedoms, which are vital to ensure that all our nations survive and thrive post covid?
 This is good news for business and for job security, and, fundamentally, it enables us to level up across our great United Kingdom.

 The Secretary of State talked about the economic recovery after coronavirus, about which my constituents and I have immediate concerns.
-In the past week alone, more than 8,000 jobs have been lost in the west midlands, manufacturing and higher education sectors have been particularly hit, and in Coventry we fear an unemployment tsunami when the furlough scheme ends.
+In the past week alone, more than 8,000 jobs have been lost in the west midlands— manufacturing and higher education sectors have been particularly hit—and in Coventry we fear an unemployment tsunami when the furlough scheme ends.
 Will the Government extend the furlough scheme on a sectoral basis, invest in green manufacturing in the west midlands, and provide a plan for higher education that protects jobs and funding?